Efficient Black-Box Fault Localization for System-Level Test Code Using Large Language Models: Discussion

 \subsubsection{Executed Trace Estimation}

 While we use precise data to uniquely match test code statements to log messages, our trace estimation algorithms have limitations.
 For example, the fill-in-the-gaps algorithm assumes the code contains no branches.
-Although branchless code is often used to optimize execution~\cite{DBLP:conf/pldi/MuellerW95} and reduce CPU branch mispredictions~\cite{DBLP:conf/uemcom/HealyGE23}, most code, including that in our dataset, contains branches.
+Although branchless code is often used to optimize execution\cite{DBLP:conf/pldi/MuellerW95} and reduce CPU branch mispredictions\cite{DBLP:conf/uemcom/HealyGE23}, most code, including that in our dataset, contains branches.
 In such cases, fill-in-the-gaps provides a trade-off between accuracy and efficiency.
-This was particularly evident when statements with doubtful execution state were treated as non-executed.
+This was particularly evident when statements with a doubtful execution state were treated as non-executed.
 Although this approach reduced accuracy, it resulted in faster FL.

 Pruning test code using CFGs accounts for branches and yields higher accuracy than the above fill-in-the-gaps algorithm.
 However, it also has limitations due to its node-level granularity.
 It does not consider the execution state of individual lines within a node, which can lead to overestimation.
 For example, if a node contains an error line that terminates execution, any subsequent lines in that node should be marked as non-executed, which is not captured by the CFG-based method.
 To address this, we generated a new trace by intersecting the executed lines from both the fill-in-the-gaps and CFG-based traces.
-The improved accuracy of these intersected traces highlights the benefit of combining CFG-based estimation with the line-level precision of fill-in-the-gaps.
+The improved accuracy of these intersected traces highlights the benefit of combining CFG-based estimation with the line-level precision of fill-in-the-gaps. \annotate{Part of C2.1 \& C1.4}Finally, our test-to-log matching algorithm and, subsequently, our trace estimation algorithms depend on the availability of unambiguousstatic log statements by construction. \newannotate{C1.2}However, this does not compromise the robustness of our trace estimation algorithms.
+First, as demonstrated in our ablation study in \autoref{trace::ablation}, even without such log statements, our approach maintains high accuracy by conservatively treating all statements as executed, thereby avoiding the loss of execution information.
+Second, the dependence on unambiguous static log statements is consistent with standard software engineering practices.
+Logging is an integral and inseparable part of software systems, providing essential observability, diagnostic information,and debugging signals.
+Because unambiguousstatic log statements are maintained to support these purposes, their presence is highly likely in real-world systems, whereas fully dynamic ambiguouslogging would undermine effective debugging.
+Consequently, many downstream analysis tasks inherently depend on the stability and availability of such static logs~\cite{app14188421, 9778893, 10.1145/506378.506421}.